zombie-einstein/bourse/docs/source/pages/usage.rst

    )

 See :py:class:`bourse.core.OrderBook`
-for details of the orderbook API.
+for details of the full order book API.

 Simulation Environment
 ----------------------